stroan/DesignDocs/casdb.markdown

 20. A rolls back [TID2], and executes the pending transaction [TID1] and sends OK to E.
 21. E has received all 3 responses, all of which are OK, so it sends commit to E, A and B. It also informs the client of success.
 "FOO" = "CCC" and all clients have been informed.

-Bugs
-====

-ROLLBACK is sent to the client, and can be acted upon before other nodes receive ROLLBACK.
-Solultion is to allow for a queue of pending actions, so any actions applied will be queued or discarded, not squeezed out by new transactions.